Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Introduction

 \section{Introduction}

 Incomplete data are very common in statistics: when the mechanism leading to incomplete data (m.l.i.d.) is fixed a relatively simple likelihood can be written in general.
 Often the m.l.i.d. can not be considered as fixed and the question arises whether it can still be ignored.
-Rubin (1976) introduced the concept of ignorability for the simplest case in which the observation is a sequence of random variables and some of them are missing; he gave conditions under which inference based on the assumption of fixed m.l.i.d. was valid, even in the case when in fact it was not fixed.
+Rubin \cite{Rubin} introduced the concept of ignorability for the simplest case in which the observation is a sequence of random variables and some of them are missing; he gave conditions under which inference based on the assumption of fixed m.l.i.d. was valid, even in the case when in fact it was not fixed.
 He established a typology of cases of missing data and showed in particular that the m.l.i.d. was ignorable for likelihood inference in the case of missing at random (MAR) observations.

-In the framework of survival analysis the most frequent cases of incomplete data is right-censoring (Kaplan and Meier, 1958; Cox, 1972) and interval censoring (Peto, 1973).
-Conditions under which the conventional likelihood for right-censored survival data was valid have been studied (Lagakos, 1979; Kalbfleisch and Prentice, 1980).
-Andersen et al. (1993) studied the concept of independent censoring in the counting process framework.
-Heitjan and Rubin (1991) also studied some less conventional incomplete data cases which they called ``coarsening''.
-This topic was also studied by Jacobsen and Keiding (1995), Gill et al. (1997) and Nielsen (2000).
-The problematic of non-ignorable m.l.i.d. has prompted the development of joint models, in which the m.l.i.d. was included, for instance in a model proposed by Diggle and Kenward (1994); see Thi\'ebaut et al. (2005) for a recent example.
+In the framework of survival analysis the most frequent cases of incomplete data is right-censoring \cite{Kaplan,Cox} and interval censoring \cite{Peto}.
+Conditions under which the conventional likelihood for right-censored survival data was valid have been studied \cite{Laga,Kalb}.
+Andersen et al. \cite{ABGK} developed the concept of independent censoring in the counting process framework.
+Heitjan and Rubin \cite{Heitjan} also proposed some less conventional incomplete data cases which they called ``coarsening''.
+This topic was also studied by Jacobsen and Keiding \cite{Jacobsen}, Gill et al. \cite{Gill} and Nielsen \cite{Nielsen}.
+The problematic of non-ignorable m.l.i.d. has prompted the development of joint models, in which the m.l.i.d. was included, for instance in a model proposed by Diggle and Kenward \cite{Diggle}; see \cite{Thie} for a recent example.